Caribbean Jerked Shrimp

 • Lime Juice: Add a burst of freshness by serving with lime wedges or lemon juice or top with a tsp of fresh scallions or green onions.

-What to Serve with Caribbean Jerked Shrimp
+What to Serve with this Easy Shrimp Recipe

 4.79 from 14 votes